 Both the X10 and the E-410 have been discontinued, but can regularly be found used on eBay.
 The E-410 was replaced by the Olympus E-420, while the X10 was followed by the Fujifilm X20.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 Review summary: Fujifilm X10 vs Olympus E-410

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X10 and the Olympus E-410?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Fujifilm X10: